bclittleua/BE-Disco/music/README.md

-Allows you to play music through a Discord voice channel.
+Allows you to play music through a private Discord voice channel.
 Check out the [documentation](https://discordpy.readthedocs.io/en/stable/ext/commands/cogs.html#ext-commands-cogs) for details on what cogs are and how to use them.
-For private use only.

 *You only have to copy these files as you see them into a folder, change 1 line of code, and chmod 2 files!*